AEPFS2025GroupA5/Team5/README.md

 You can access our DeepNote project via the following link: [enter link here].

 ### methodology/project management
+*gotta ask coaches what they mean by that*

 ### Project members and their roles
 role1 - Chirakkal Fenlin